ankush/frappe-test-runner/README.md

 ## Credit

-- This is heavily inspired by [Django Test Runner](https://github.com/christherama/django-test-runner) and reuses same some code from it.
+- This is heavily inspired by [Django Test Runner](https://github.com/christherama/django-test-runner) and reuses some code from it.